-- Only riders who have completed at least one sighting lap will be permitted to start the race from their position published on the final grid.
+- 1. Only riders who have completed at least one sighting lap will be permitted to start the race from their position published on the final grid.
 Under no circumstances may they push their motorcycle onto the grid from the pit lane. - 2.
-Approximately 20 Minutes (10 minutes in the case of a restarted or rescheduled race before the Start of the Superbike Race 1 and 2 Pit lane exit opens for sighting lap.
+Approximately 20 Minutes before the Start of the Superbike Race 1 and 2 Pit lane exit opens for sighting lap.

-Approximately 15 Minutes (10 minutes in the case of a restarted or rescheduled race before the Start of the Superpole and Supersport Races - Pit lane exit opens for sighting lap.
+Approximately 15 Minutes before the Start of the Superpole and Supersport Races - Pit lane exit opens for sighting lap.

 Green lights on (and possibly green flags waved) at the pit lane exit.
-Count-down boards of 5, 4, 3, 2 and 1 minutes are shown at the pit exit.
+Countdown boards of 5, 4, 3, 2 and 1 minutes are shown at the pit exit.